ayjzhu/Image-Filter-Sunset_effect/README.md

 - ezgraphics

 ## Notes
-modifying the RGB parameters will have different filter effects!
+Modifying the RGB parameters will have different filter effects!

 |Effect|RGB|
 |---|---|
 |Sunset|red x 1.30|

 ## Ouput
-see attachment.
+See attachment.
+(Upcoming...)